 |echo||The text is now visible|

 The inverse version of waitForVisible would the waitForNotVisible of the classic Firefox Selenium IDE.
 It will wait for invisibility of the element on the page.
 This is very rarely used command and can be simulated easily with existing commands.
-So we decided to not support it with UI.Vision RPA to keep things lean.
+Just like with assertVisible mentioned above, we decided to not support it with UI.Vision RPA software to keep things lean.

 |echo||The text is now hidden!|

 ClickandWait is part of almost every demo macro-

 The ready-to-import-and-run source code of all demo macros can be found in the Github repository testmacros folder.